Bill Radke

-Previously he had been hosting American Public Media’s Marketplace Morning Report, a daily business/economy newscast.
+Previously he had been hosting American Public Media's Marketplace Morning Report, a daily business/economy newscast.
 He also contributed humorous news and commentary segments to KUOW's long-running show Sandy Bradley's Pot Luck, created and hosted the satire show Rewind, distributed by National Public Radio (NPR), and co-hosted the radio show Weekend America, produced by American Public Media.
 As a stand-up comedian, he won the 1992 Seattle International Comedy Competition.
 Radke authored the book Seattle and wrote a weekly humor column in the Seattle Post-Intelligencer.
-He lives in Seattle, Washington, with his wife, two daughters and son.
+He lives in Seattle, Washington.